Solution Brief: Transforming your Bioanalytical Operations

 - Deviations can be eliminated by incorporating business rules

-- Separate ‘exception-handling’ layer allows for QC audits while the study is on-going, not just at the completion of sample analysis
+- Separate ‘exception-handling’ layer allows for QC audits while the study is on-going, not just at the completion of validation and sample analysis

 Increasing capacity by shortening study time without compromising quality

-E-WorkBook for Bioanalysis has been shown to impact the time it takes to review data prior to releasing a final study report.
+The IDBS Bioanalysis Solution has been shown to impact the time it takes to review data prior to releasing a final study report.
 Especially within the CRO industry, the operational aspects of the study (actually generating data) are tremendously efficient.